AlisherMyrgyyassov/MyFileSys/README.md

 # FileSystem

+This is a test application for managing file system using txt files as an example.
+For filename search Boyer Moore algorithm was used.

 The folder "MyFileSys" contains the main solution.
 It uses a .lib file obtained from the folder "MyFileSysLib" "MyFileSysLib" contains static library files, including the ".cpp" and ".h" files used to build the static library for "MyFileSys"